teckmonster/pickupstrength/_posts/2018-10-31-Vanilla-Protein-Green-Smoothie-Recipe-Energy-Boost-Favorite-Recipe.markdown

 * 1½ to 2 cups unsweetened vanilla almond milk
 * 1 serving unflavored protein powder (2 scoops)
 * 1 tablespoon hemp seeds
-* 1 tablespoon chia seeds
+* 1 tablespoon chia seeds (*)
 * 1 tablespoon MCT oil
 * 1 tablespoons almond butter or 1/4 avocado
 * a small handful frozen wild Boreal blueberries (optional)
 * a small handful frozen chopped spinach
 * a pint of Celtic sea salt

+(*) Note: if you never had chia seeds or you have a low-fiber diet, please start with ½ tablespoon and slowly build up your tolerance.

 #### Macro Breakdown